Skip to main content

 • bitcoinWalletFilter: Monitor specific Bitcoin wallet addresses

 How to use templates: When creating a webhook from a template, the templateArgs object contains the template-specific properties directly.
-The template type is specified in the URL path (/webhooks/template/{id}), and the templateArgs contains the actual configuration data for that template.
+The template type is specified in the URL path (/webhooks/template/{templateId}), and the templateArgs contains the actual configuration data for that template.
+You can provide either inline values (e.g. wallet addresses directly) or reference names of kv store lists.

 Example: For the evmWalletFilter template, you would: